CHICO TRANSMISSION FLUID CHANGE

 - Shifting causes the vehicle to lurch or shake

-- Odds smells especially during shifting, likely of burning or smoke
+- Odds smell especially during shifting, likely of burning or smoke

-- Odd noises like whirring or humming, especially if you can feel it through gear stick
+- Odd noises like whirring or humming, especially if you can feel it through the gear stick

 HOW TO CHECK TRANSMISSION FLUID